erikkallen/zuul-remastered/README.md

 - Multiple layers
 - Animations using the tiled animation editor
 - Multiple size tiles should work (tested 32, 16 and 128px)
-- Primitive map loading using objects with a string property called "warp" and the value is the name of the map.tmj (alpha still needs a lot of work)
+- Primitive map loading using objects with a string property called "warp" and the value is the name of the map and coordinates on the destination map: map.tmj:x,y
+-

 ## Thanks to the following projects for their awesome tools/libraries/inspiration